AdaCore/training_material/courses/fundamentals_of_ada/910_gpr_basics.rst

 Object Directory
 ------------------

-* Specifies the location for compiler's output
+* Specifies the location for tools' output

    - Such as "ali" files and object files
    - For the project's immediate sources